|Sunday, April 12, 2009 - 1:20PM

 Forecast exercises: As with previous years, I will be doing some heavy-duty long-range forecasting using the models to the best of my ability.
 If you followed this blog in previous seasons, you know how challenging this is.
 But, those flaky long-range forecasts are all I have to plan a 'marathon' weather expedition on.
 Being as this season will probably be a solo trip, long-term planning may not be as big of an issue (I usually can leave at a moment's notice any time in spring storm season), but I'll still make my usual forecasts just for the practice and for the fun of it.

-My 'official' standby period for the 2009 spring storm season begins on April 20th and continues through June 15, though as usual, I am heavily favoring May for the setups I prefer to chase.
+My 'official' standby period for the 2009 spring storm season begins on April 20th and continues through June 15, though as usual, I am heavily favoring May for the setups I prefer to observe storms.
 I toss in late April in case any insane synoptic outbreak setups happen to occur early on.

 As always, I must add my standard disclaimer about long-range forecasting: it's borderline guesswork beyond 5 or 6 days.
 Models usually flip-flop numerous times beyond that time frame.
 I'd give any model forecast at 7 days a 10% chance of verifying, and any forecast at 10-14 days a 2% change of being right.
 However, good run-to-run consistency, ensemble agreement, and agreement with the ECMWF (the European model) can make a forecast more believable - so it's not completely worthless to look at the extended range.
 With that said, let's take a look at the models for the first long-range Plains weather expedition forecast.